Nikolaj Ehlers’ Redemption Sparks Hurricanes’ Push for Stanley Cup

-Latest Slidescroller coverage mentioning Rod Brind’Amour across Hockey, Baseball, Soccer.
+Latest Slidescroller coverage mentioning Rod Brind’Amour across Hockey, Baseball.

 Jordan Staal's five‑goal start in the Stanley Cup Final ties a historic record and highlights his leadership as the Hurricanes battle the Vegas Golden Knights to a 2‑2 series tie.